deekstone/url-shortner/README.md

 use ``` redis-server ``` to run redis server.

+## Linting

+Eslint prettier were added to enforce certain code styling.

 ## screenshots

 After running the project you will see this simple form.